matrix-org/synapse/docs/log_contexts.md

 To reiterate, this problem only arises when *both* ends of a awaitable chain are dropped.
-Dropping the the reference to an awaitable you're supposed to be calling is probably bad practice, so this doesn't actually happen too much.
+Dropping the the reference to an awaitable you're supposed to be awaiting is bad practice, so this doesn't actually happen too much.
 Unfortunately, when it does happen, it will lead to leaked logcontexts which are incredibly hard to track down.